Minot Municipal Court

-Minot Municipal Court is in session Monday through Friday.
-Mark Rasmuson is the presiding Judge.
-Court begins at 8:30 am with initial appearances and continues until all scheduled cases are heard.
-Trials begin at 9:00 am or as soon as initial appearances and scheduled cases are completed.
+Minot Municipal Court is in session Monday through Thursday.
+Ashley E. Beall is the presiding Judge.
+Court begins at 9:00 a.m. with initial appearances and continues until all scheduled cases are heard.
+Trials begin at 9:30 a.m. or as soon as initial appearances and scheduled cases are completed.

 Municipal Court has jurisdiction over traffic cases and adult criminal charges involving class B misdemeanors.
 However, state law requires that some criminal charges will be transferred to District Court if a specific number of class B charges are levied within a specified period of time.
 Minor traffic citations involving juveniles are handled in Municipal Court.
 Serious traffic offenses involving juveniles and alcohol offenses will be transferred to Juvenile Court.

 The first appearance in Court is for entering a plea of guilty or not guilty.
-If the plea is guilty, an explanation may be given to the Judge before sentence is imposed.
-If the plea is not guilty, a trial will be scheduled for a later date.
+If the plea is guilty, an explanation may be given to the Judge before the sentence is imposed.
+If the plea is not guilty, a pretrial conference or bench trial will be scheduled for a later date.
 For criminal charges, the defendant may elect either a trial before the Judge or request a jury trial in District Court.
 The Judge may require a bond prior to release from custody after entering a plea of not guilty.
-Depending on the charge, options include cash bond (credit cards - Visa and MasterCard - are accepted) or surety bond.
+Depending on the charge, options include cash bond (Visa and/or MasterCard are accepted) or surety bond.

-If you post the cash bond and you are found not guilty, the total bond will be refunded to you.
-If you are found guilty and a fine is imposed, the fine will be deducted from the bond and the remainder will be refunded to you.
-If someone other than the defendant posts the cash bond, the refund check will be made out to that person.
-However, fines will still be taken from the cash bond.
-If a surety bond is used, you will not receive a refund from either the bail Bond Company or court.
-If you fail to appear for court and a cash bond has been posted, the Judge may forfeit the bond and treat the forfeiture as a conviction.
+If a cash bond is posted and the defendant is found not guilty, the total bond will be refunded to the defendant or bond remitter.
+If the defendant is found guilty and a fine is imposed, the fine will be deducted from the bond and the remainder, if any, will be refunded to the defendant or bond remitter.
+If the defendant fails to appear for court and bond has been posted, the Judge may forfeit the bond.

-Fines may be paid in court when the fine is levied or at the Municipal Court Clerks Office if the Judge has agreed to payment arrangements.
-If you cannot make your scheduled payment, you may appear in Minot Municipal Court on any Monday at 8:30 am prior to your due date to make a payment change.
+Fines may be paid in court when the fine is levied or at the Municipal Court Clerks Office if the Judge has agreed to a payment arrangement.
+If you cannot make your scheduled payment, please contact the Municipal Court prior to the scheduled payment due date.

 If you have been notified that you have an active warrant, please turn yourself into the Police Department at 8:00 am for subsequent appearance in Court.
 If the Police have any contact with you prior to your appearance in Court and a warrant is active, they are required to arrest you.